someengineering/resoto.com/docs/how-to-guides/alerting/create-pagerduty-alerts/index.md

 ---
-sidebar_label: Create Pagerduty Alerts
+sidebar_label: Create PagerDuty Alerts
 ---

-# How to Create Pagerduty Alerts
+# How to Create PagerDuty Alerts

 Resoto constantly monitors your infrastructure, and can alert you to any detected issues.
-[Pagerduty](https://www.pagerduty.com) is the de-facto standard to escalate alerts.
-In this guide, we will configure Resoto to send alerts to Pagerduty with a [custom command](../../../reference/cli/index.md).
+[PagerDuty](https://www.pagerduty.com) is the de-facto standard to escalate alerts.
+In this guide, we will configure Resoto to send alerts to PagerDuty with a [custom command](../../../reference/cli/index.md).

 ## Prerequisites

 This guide assumes that you have already [installed](../../../getting-started/install-resoto/index.md) and configured Resoto to [collect your cloud resources](../../../getting-started/configure-cloud-provider-access/index.md).

-You will also need a valid routing key for your [Pagerduty](https://www.pagerduty.com) account.
+You will also need a valid routing key for your [PagerDuty](https://www.pagerduty.com) account.

 The `pagerduty` command has the following parameters.
 All parameters without default values are required to define by the user.